cps-sei/cps-synth-resolultion/README.md

-# cps-synth-resolultion
+# Synthesis-based resolution of features/enforcers interactions in CPS

-Synthesis-based resolution of features/enforcers interactions in CPS
+_**The contents of this project will be available soon**_